ActiveNick/Holo-Roll-a-Ball/README.md

 # Holo-Roll-a-Ball
 Holo-Roll-a-Ball is a HoloLens version of the starter tutorial for Unity with adapted features.
 This is a work in progress.
+The latest version was built in Unity 5.5.0b6 (Preview).

 ## Adapted Features
 * Playing board floats in front of the user when the game starts